 "The most rewarding parts of my service are the moments in my computer classes when someone who was previously uncertain about computers begins to get excited about technology, or when someone tells me they received a job because of our work together and to see how excited they are about it.
 This feels like I'm really making a difference.” --Laura Wondra, Arlington Hills Community Center.

 Where do CTEP AmeriCorps Members serve, and is it full-time?

 Members serve full-time (about 35 hours a week) for a year in a community technology center located within libraries, immigrant services organizations, employment centers, museums or media centers in the Twin Cities.
-See our full list of positions descriptions and then apply to become a CTEP AmeriCorps member.
-About a third of our members choose to do a second service year of CTEP, and our program has one of the highest completion rates in the state!
+See our full list of positions descriptions.
+About a third of our members choose to do a second service year of CTEP.

 “Through CTEP I began to see how important non-profits and community based organizations are to a community.
 In our service year we got to see some of the struggles in the community around us, but we as CTEP members we were also able to achieve something that would improve the life of another person.” --Maya Hanson, Rice Street Library.